 The Hurricane Intensity Estimate (HIE) is the only hurricane-specific product that is part of the official GOES-R Baseline set.
 The HIE will be a GOES-R algorithm designed to estimate hurricane intensity (mean sea level pressure (MSLP) and max surface wind) from ABI IR-window channel imagery.
-The code will be derived from the current Advanced Dvorak Technique (ADT), which is an objective and fully-automated algorithm that is operational now in National Environmental Satellite, Data, and Information Service (NESDIS).
+The code was derived from the current Advanced Dvorak Technique (ADT), which is an objective and fully-automated algorithm that is operational now in National Environmental Satellite, Data, and Information Service (NESDIS).
 The Cooperative Institute for Meteorological Satellite Studies (CIMSS) has adapted the current ADT code to operate on 15-min.
-Meteosat-9 imagery, as a proxy to an ABI product demonstration.
-This year, per NHC request, the HIE will also be run with GOES-East CONUS 15-min. scan input on systems that cross 60W.
-The HIE will be provided to NHC via a web page, which is the same method used to provide the ADT.
+Meteosat-9 and GOES-East CONUS imagery, as a proxy to an ABI product demonstration.
+The HIE will also be run using 15 min GOES-East CONUS imagery for those systems west of 60°W. The HIE will be provided to NHC via a web page, which is the same method used to provide the ADT.

 NHC indicated an interest in super rapid scan operations (SRSO) data during hurricane landfalls to gain experience with the utility of the high time resolution observations from GOES-R. Because rapid scan operations (RSO) are automatically triggered during a U.S. hurricane landfall, which precludes the possible use of SRSO, alternate approaches will be used.
 If there is a hurricane landfall outside the U.S., SRSO will be called if possible.
 Also, the auto-trigger of RSO is for the satellite closest to the landfall point (usually GOES-east).
 If possible, SRSO will be called on the other operational GOES satellite if the cyclone is within its field of view.
+Based on experience from the 2011 PG, the SRSO data is most useful near sunrise for center fixing and aircraft go/no-go decisions.
+Short periods of SRSO will be called centered around sunrise when possible.